 The Company uses a real estate brokerage firm, ASSURANCES COSTE-FERMON S.A.S.
-ARGAN's real estate assets, including the majority of the leased-financed assets, are covered by the insurance companies AXA and AFM.
+ARGAN's real estate assets and those of its subsidiaries, including the majority of the leased-financed assets, are covered by the insurance companies AXA and AFM.

 In general, the Company considers that its insurance policies are adequate in light of the value of the insured assets and the risk incurred.
-In particular, they cover the cost of reinstatement of all the property assets.
-The table below shows the level of cover per claim for the main risks as at 1st January 2021, on the understanding that this list cannot be exhaustive:
+They cover the cost of reinstatement of all the property assets.

+The table below shows the level of cover per claim for the main risks as at 1 January 2022, on the understanding that this list cannot be exhaustive:

-Types of cover Amount Direct damages ➤ Comprehensive insurance covering all property by type or intended use without distinction Up to the amount of the damage and subject to the limit of the CIL () Liability insurance, included in the CIL → Claims by neighbours and third parties From €5,921,163 to €10,000,000 depending on the policies Miscellaneous losses and charges, included in the CIL ➢ Financial losses; loss of rent; indirect losses; demolition costs; leak detection costs, etc. All of these losses and miscellaneous costs are covered in full and without distinction, up to an amount of: From €5,812,818 to €21,599,393 or no limit depending to the policies Cover common to all insured events → Adjuster's fees According to schedule Additional cover Replacement cost
+Types of cover Amount Direct damages ➤ Comprehensive insurance covering all property by type or intended use without distinction Up to the amount of the damage and subject to the limit of the CIL () Liability insurance, included in the CIL ➤ Claims by neighbours and third parties From €6,234,163 to €10,000,000 depending on the policies Miscellaneous losses and charges, included in the CIL ➤ Financial losses; loss of rent; indirect losses; demolition costs; leak detection costs, etc. All of these losses and miscellaneous costs are covered in full and without distinction, up to an amount of: From €6,120,091 to €22,741,165 or no limit depending to the policies Cover common to all insured events ➤ Adjuster's fees According to schedule Additional cover ➤ Replacement cost

 () CIL = Contractual Indemnity Limit.
-From €25 million to €100 million depending on the policies.
+From €25 million to €200 million depending on the policies.

 The Company has also taken out a corporate civil liability policy (Contrat de Responsabilité Civile Entreprise) with AXA.
-This policy covers personal injury, up to a limit of $\leq 10,000,000$ per year, as well as damages to property and non-physical damages resulting from a loss, up to the limit of $\leq 5,000,000$ per year.
+This policy covers personal injury, up to a limit of €10,000,000 per year, as well as damages to property and non-physical damages resulting from a loss, up to the limit of €5,000,000 per year.